Artur Immisch: Life

 Immisch was born in 1902 in Hermsdorf, then Saxe-Altenburg, as the son of a well-to-do family.
 In 1912, the Immischs moved to Bautzen.
 After graduating from high school, he moved to the University of Jena in 1921 to study Jurisprudence and National economics at his father's request.
 There, he began his musical education at the same time.
-He continued his double studies in 1922/23 at the University of Munich and at the Akademie für Tonkunst with Ernst Riemann.
-He finished it in Leipzig during the years 1923 to 1928 where he was taught by Carl Adolf Martienssen in artistic piano playing and piano methodology and by Hermann Grabner in music theory and musical composition.
+He continued his double studies from 1922 to 1923 at the Ludwig-Maximilians-Universität München and at the Akademie der Tonkunst with Ernst Riemann.
+He finished it at Leipzig University during the years 1923 to 1928 where he was taught by Carl Adolf Martienssen in artistic piano playing and piano methodology and by Hermann Grabner in music theory and musical composition.
 In 1926, Immisch received his doctorate in law from Leipzig University.
 However, he never exercised legal activity; since 1928, he devoted himself exclusively to music.

 His work as a concert pianist took him to several large cities in Germany, especially to Dresden, where Immisch settled in the early 1930s.
 He acquired a very good reputation as an intelligent interpreter of modern piano music.
 Later, he increasingly accompanied singers and instrumental soloists, also in broadcasting.
 From 1936, Immisch taught at the orchestra school of the Staatskapelle Dresden and at the Hochschule für Musik Carl Maria von Weber in Dresden.
 A scoliosis, which was caused by an accident during gymnastics lessons at the age of thirteen and which, according to his sister, Immisch had to "bear with difficulty throughout his life", saved him from a wartime deployment.
 However, Immisch was pressed to join the NSDAP, which he refused to do.
 This led to his dismissal without notice in 1943.
 As a result of the Bombing of Dresden in World War II, he gave up the city as his sphere of activity in 1945.
 After the end of the war, the Dresden Academy of Music and Theater renewed the offer to appoint him as lecturer at its institute.
 Immisch declined because of his poor state of health.
-He died in January 1949, shortly after reaching the age of 46, in his home town of Bautzen.
+He died in January 1949, shortly after reaching the age of 46, in his hometown of Bautzen.